A tribute to artists and institutions

 • Susanne Rydén, President of the Board & President of the Royal Swedish Academy of Music

-• Staffan Thorslund, Tax Lawyer
+• Staffan Thorslund, Asset Manager

 • Fredrik Wetterqvist, Permanent Secretary of the Royal Swedish Academy of Music